Nabil-Arrouss/RandomChallenges/README.md

 - `calculateCircleArea(double radius)`: Calculates the area of a circle with the given radius.
 - `calculateRectangleArea(double length, double width)`: Calculates the area of a rectangle with the given length and width.

-## Usage

-To use these utility classes, simply import the desired class into your Java project and call its methods as needed.